jrsmth/spring/content/03-dependency-injection/README.md

     * When we instantiate a dependency of our class with the `new` keyword, we tightly couple the two classes together
     * When one class knows explicitly about the design and implementation of another class, changes to one class raise the risk of breaking the other class.
         * Such changes can have rippling effects across the application making the application fragile.
+* To reiterate, the core message of Dependency Inversion is that instead of high-level modules depending on low-level modules, both should depend on an abstraction:

 <br>